whitingjp/ggj16/src/ritual.md

 Define the Scope
 ----------------

-The first thing you will need to do as a group is to decide what you want to make a ritual about.
+The first thing you will need to do as a group is to decide what you want toC make a ritual about.
 It could be a personal greeting for a secret society, a performance before enjoying a meal or a ritual for brushing your teeth.